Random Politics & Religion #11

 *Takes a drink of water*

-No u. *Stares blankly at the audience*
+*Stares blankly at the audience*

 No u.